 methods: open-ended interviews (Skype and face-to-face), qualitative analysis of textual materials

-- leading a team of graduate students at Charles University in Prague focusing on the social history of the gaming community in Czechoslovakia and the Czech Republic (2009-now)
+- research at Charles University in Prague focusing on the social history of the gaming community in Czechoslovakia and the Czech Republic (2009-now)

 methods: oral history interviews, qualitative analysis of textual materials